Special points on intersections of hypersurfaces: Introduction

-Lastly, we note that the \emph{asymptotic} growth of $\mch(r)$ is of particular interest to the theory of resolvent degree.
-The methods outlined herein do not seem to improve the current best estimates, given in terms of the existence of $j$-planes on intersections of hypersurfaces and obtained via the combinatorics of moduli space dimensions \cite{Sutherland2021}.
-Indeed, the sensitivity in the bounds we establish for the requisite number of variables $N+1$ in order to guarantee dense level $\ell$ points is related to our apparent inability to improve asymptotic bounds on $\RD$; our sharpest bounds vary from the polynomial of degree $2^{n-1}$ in Theorem \ref{thm:bounds_for_l-closed_dense_j-planes} to a polynomial of degree $n$ as $\ell$ grows, where the intermediate regime is exactly the domain of interest to improving bounds on $\mch(r)$ (see Appendix \ref{appendix:computing_f}).
-We hope this paper encourages engagements with these subtleties, and with the arithmetic of special points more generally.
+Lastly, we return to the question of asymptotic behavior for $\mch(r)$.
+Because it remains an open question whether $\RD(n) > 1$ for any $n$, the true growth of $\mch(r)$ is entirely unknown.
+The methods outlined herein do not seem to improve the current best asymptotic upper bounds, which are given in terms of the existence of $j$-planes on intersections of hypersurfaces and obtained via the combinatorics of moduli space dimensions \cite[Section~3.3]{Sutherland2021}.

+Indeed, the sensitivity in the bounds we establish for the requisite ambient dimension $N$ (in order to guarantee dense level $\ell$ points) highlights why improving these asymptotic upper bounds is difficult.
+Our sharpest lower bounds on $N$ vary dramatically depending on the level $\ell$ of permitted accessory irrationalities.
+For small $\ell$, Theorem \ref{thm:polynomial_bounds} yields a bound on $N$ governed by a polynomial of degree $2^{n-1}$.
+On the other hand, as $\ell$ grows arbitrarily large, the required dimension drops, bounded from below by a polynomial of degree $n$.
+The sharp transition between these regimes is exactly the domain we must navigate to improve specific bounds on $\mch(r)$ (see Appendix \ref{appendix:computing_f} for more on these computational difficulties).
+We hope this paper encourages engagement with these subtleties, and with the arithmetic of special points more generally.